uiceds/project-team-front-row/manuscript.md

   ![Accidents vs Day of Week](https://raw.githubusercontent.com/uiceds/project-team-front-row/main/content/images/exploratory/Accidents_day_of_week.png "Accidents vs Day of Week"){#fig:incidents-vs-day height=3in}

-  ![Time of Day](https://raw.githubusercontent.com/uiceds/project-team-front-row/main/content/images/exploratory/IncidentsVSHour.png "Time of Day"){#fig:incidents-vs-day height=3in}

 Our team also looked at the number of drunk driver accidents per day of the year.
 See Table 1 for the most popular days for drunk driver accidents.
+The total number of accidents by hour of the day is the highest at 3 AM and decreases until 8 AM.
+The number of accidents then gradually increases by the hour.

+  ![Time of Day](https://raw.githubusercontent.com/uiceds/project-team-front-row/main/content/images/exploratory/IncidentsVSHour.png "Time of Day"){#fig:incidents-vs-day height=3in}

+Looking at the total number of DUI related accidents throughout the year, the summer months see higher numbers of accidents.

   ![DUI Crashes by Day (US)](https://raw.githubusercontent.com/uiceds/project-team-front-row/main/content/images/exploratory/dui_accidents_by_day.png "DUI Crashes by Day (US)"){#fig:dui-by-day height=4in}